vidyasonawane/RahulMahale.io/content/blogs/How-pointers-are-related-to-array.md

 __Array__

-Array is collection of similar type of elements.
+An array is a collection of similar type of elements.
 It stores the elements in contiguous memory locations, Moreover arrays can be one dimensional 2-dimensional and multi-dimensional.

 Syntax: datatype variablename[size];

 Example: int a[10];

-After having known the arrays and pointers basically now we are here to about to cut the cake Pointers and arrays.
+After having known the arrays and pointers, now we are here to about to cut the cake Pointers and arrays.

 __POINTERS AND ARRAYS__

-We must have used the arrays and pointers separately in the most of the programming practice.
+We must have used the arrays and pointers separately in most of the programming practice.
 I will focus on using arrays with pointers.

 When I say arrays with pointers, technically they can be used in two ways: